🇻🇪Texas (TX) • Venezuelans

 Houston has the largest Venezuelan community in the United States — over 200,000 people.
 Every day, Venezuelans fly in to visit family, attend medical care, and reconnect with their community.
 Venezuelan insurance doesn't exist in any meaningful form for US travel.
 You need US visitors insurance.

-Why Venezuelans Visit Texas
+Why Venezuelans Visiting Texas Need Insurance

 Why Venezuelans Come to Texas